cysouw/diathesis/text/c12_zuInfinitive.md

 ### [ NA | DN ] *bleiben + zu‑Infinitiv* Inversive (*Restinversiv*) {#sec:zuinfinitive-bleiben}

-The *bleiben + zu‑Infinitive* diathesis shows many intricate details that are in need of a much deeper investigation than I can offer here.
+The *bleiben + zu‑Infinitiv* diathesis shows many intricate details that are in need of a much deeper investigation than I can offer here.
 I have only been able to find a few short discussions of this construction in the literature, none of which go into much detail [@hohle1978: 48-50; @engel1996: 478-479; @colomo2010: 196-197].

 Basically, this diathesis is an passive-like construction, with the accusative being promoted to nominative subject.
 However, different from a passive, the original subject can be retained as a dative [@next a].
 For that reason this diathesis is classified as an ~~inversive~~.
 Because the demotion (N to D) is 'larger' than the promotion (A to N), this diathesis can be considered a 'demoted' inversive.
 Just like all diatheses, this construction is coherent [@next b].